vierstralab/hotspot3/README.md

     - estimated parameters background fits: `{sample_id}.fit_params.parquet` (large, ~2GB)
     - per-bp FDR estimates: `{sample_id}.fdrs.parquet` (~600MB)

-# Performance and Resource Requirements
+# Performance and resource requirements
-- Typical runtime: ~1 hour for a 100 million read CRAM file.
+- **Typical runtime**: ~1 hour for a 100 million read CRAM file.

+- **Runtime is largely independent of dataset coverage**, since most computations are per-base rather than per-read.

+- **Recommended input coverage**: At least 10 million mapped reads for a somewhat reliable background fit.

-- CPU usage: Parallelized by chromosome.
+- **CPU usage**: Parallelized by chromosome.
 Using more CPUs (e.g., 22 for all chromosomes) can reduce wall-clock time but significantly increases memory usage.

-- Memory usage: ~80 GB RAM with 6 CPUs.
+- **Memory usage**: ~80 GB RAM with 6 CPUs.
 Can exceed 150 GB when using 22 threads (e.g., one per chromosome).

-- Recommendation: Use a machine with 100–200 GB RAM for high-threaded runs (significantly improves time).
+- **Recommendation**: Use a machine with 100–200 GB RAM for high-threaded runs (significantly improves time).
 Reduce thread count to lower memory use.

 # Authors